-In May 2012 De Pedis‘ tomb was opened because it was thought to contain a number of clues pertaining to the disappearance of a kidnapped girl called Emanuela Orlandi.
+In May 2012, De Pedis‘ tomb was opened, because it was thought to contain clues pertaining to the disappearance of a kidnapped girl called Emanuela Orlandi.
 This assumption turned out not to be false, however.
-Orlandi was kidnapped in 1983, by an organization that claimed to want freedom for a Turkish terrorist who had attempted to kill the Pope two years earlier.
+Orlandi had been kidnapped in 1983, by an organization claiming to want freedom for a Turkish terrorist who had attempted to kill the Pope two years earlier.
 It is not likely that the tomb will be placed back into the church.

 Construction of the church was ordered by Pope Hadrian I, in 780.
-It was built on top of the ruins of a previous Roman edifice and is dedicated to the first bishop of Ravenna, Apollonaris.
-The first priests were Basilian monks, but later it was given to the Jesuits (1574) and then to the Lazarists (1773).
-In 1990 the church was given to the militant Catholic Church organization Opus Dei.
+It was built on top of the ruins of a previous Roman building and is dedicated to the first bishop of Ravenna, Apollonaris.
+The first priests were Basilian monks.
+Later, it was first given to the Jesuits (1574) and then to the Lazarists (1773).
+In 1990, the church was given to the militant Catholic Church organization Opus Dei.